lino-framework/book/docs/dev/actors.rst

 and registers each subclass of :class:`Actor` as an actor.

 >>> len(actors.actors_list)
-234
+235

-Besides this complete list, actors are collected at different places depending on their type.
+The actors aren't collected only in this global list but also at different places depending on their type.

->>> from lino.core import actors, kernel

 Database tables are subdivided into "master tables", "slave tables" and "generic slave tables":

 >>> len(kernel.master_tables)
-117
+118
 >>> kernel.master_tables[0]
 lino.modlib.system.models.SiteConfigs